-The Volunteer Center extends appreciation to all of the wonderful volunteers who made the VITA program happen this year!
+The Volunteer Center extends appreciation to all of the wonderful volunteers who made the Volunteer Income Tax Assistance site happen in 2021!
 Volunteers prepared taxes free of charge for persons whose combined household income did not exceed $58,000.
 Volunteers spent 1,523 hours at the VITA site in order to submit 1,252 federal tax returns, 1,212 state tax returns, and 620 homestead returns.
 Stay tuned until tax time next year!

 HutchCC Students Give Back to the Community

 In past years as well as this year, HutchCC students join The Volunteer Center in clearing litter and debris in Hutchinson's Carey Park as part of the United Way Community Work Day.
 United Way hosts the Work Day annually to kick-off the beginning of its campaign to raise needed funds for community organizations.
 In addition to bringing attention to the United Way campaign, the workday provided a terrific opportunity for students and community members to work together for the betterment of the community.

 HutchCC students have also volunteered in various ways, such as helping paint, clean and plant at the Hutchinson Public Library, plant downtown, and serve at various organizations in Reno County.

 Reno County On Board, a service of The Volunteer Center of Reno County initiated by the Young Professionals of Reno County is an effort to strengthen community organizations by helping identify a larger, more varied pool of people willing to serve on area non-profit boards of directors, advisory groups and community committees.